 Trauma

 Trauma, a condition resulting from physical injury and the body’s associated response (1), is a significant cause of death and permanent disability worldwide.
 In 2020, the world health organization (WHO) estimated that trauma resulted in about 4.4 million deaths, constituting approximately 8% of all deaths globally (2).
 The treatment and rehabilitation of trauma patients require a multidisciplinary approach, resulting in considerable public health care burdens and substantial personal, societal, and economic costs.
 Road injuries alone are estimated to cost the global economy US$1.8 trillion in 2015–30.
 These costs are equivalent to 0.12% of an annual tax on global domestic products (3).
 According to WHO, the primary causes of trauma include road traffic injuries, interpersonal violence, suicide, drowning, and fall accidents (2).
 Road injuries are the leading contributor to disability and death among adults, accounting for over 26% of all Disability-Adjusted Life Years (DALYs) in 2019, which measure the disease burden as the number of years lost due to ill health, disability, or death.
 In comparison, interpersonal violence is more common among young adults and contributes to approximately 14% of DALYs due to trauma.
-Lastly, fall accidents are common in older people and rank among the top ten causes of DALYs for individuals aged seventy-five and above (4).Trauma, a condition resulting from physical injury and the body’s associated response (1), is a significant cause of death and permanent disability worldwide (2).
-In 2020, the world health organization (WHO) estimated that trauma resulted in about 4.4 million deaths, constituting approximately 8% of all deaths globally (3).
-Furthermore, treating, and rehabilitating trauma patients requires a multidisciplinary approach, leading to considerable public health care burdens and substantial personal, societal, and economic costs (4).
-For example, Chen et al. (2019) calculated the financial burden of all road traffic-related injuries in 166 countries and estimated that road injuries alone would cost the world economy US$1.8 trillion in 2015–30.
-These costs are equivalent to 0.12% of an annual tax on global domestic products (5).

-According to WHO, the primary causes of trauma include road traffic injuries, interpersonal violence, suicide, drowning, and fall accidents (3).
-Road injuries are the leading contributor to disability and death among adults, accounting for over 26% of all Disability-Adjusted Life Years (DALYs) in 2019, which measure the disease burden as the number of years lost due to ill health, disability, or death.
-In comparison, interpersonal violence is more common among young adults and contributes to approximately 14% of DALYs due to trauma.
-Lastly, fall accidents are common in older people and rank among the top ten causes of DALYs for individuals aged seventy-five and above (6).
+Lastly, fall accidents are common in older people and rank among the top ten causes of DALYs for individuals aged seventy-five and above (4).

 Trauma care globally

-Trauma care varies significantly worldwide, with notable differences in low- and middle-income countries (LMICs) which account for 90% of trauma-related deaths and bear the highest burden of DALYs lost ().
-LMICs face challenges in trauma care delivery due to inadequate funding, insufficient personnel, and sub-optimal infrastructure (7–9).
-A widely advocated solution to address the shortage of healthcare professionals is ‘task-sharing,’ where tasks are delegated to less specialized personnel or non-healthcare workers (10).
+Trauma care varies significantly worldwide, with notable differences in low- and middle-income countries (LMICs) which account for 90% of trauma-related deaths and bear the highest burden of DALYs lost (5,6).

-Furthermore, addressing trauma care-related issues in LMICs is challenging due to incomplete and inconsistent data collection on trauma care.
-This inadequacy impedes accurate and reliable information aggregation, leading to difficulties in influencing public health policies (8,9).